-When it comes to the History of Keno, some legends suggest that Keno has its origins in China.
+There are accounts, both documented and legends that suggest that Keno has its origins in China.
 One of the legends says that Cheung Leung developed Keno to get money from his people, as it was the only way left to get money to fund the war.

-These characters sat on a type of lottery board, and then the players would place bets and mark their spot.
+These characters were placed on a type of lottery board and then the players would place bets and mark their spot.
 The legend suggests that the game was extremely popular and soon spread to surrounding villages and was called “White Pigeon” as it was birds that took the results to players in remote villages.